 Market conditions continue to be unstable as a result of the COVID-19 pandemic.
 We are actively monitoring the impact of the COVID-19 pandemic and the related economic impacts on the health of our portfolio companies.
-All of our portfolio companies have maintained continuous operation through the pandemic and the majority have been largely unaffected by the pandemic, however, a small number of portfolio companies have had indirect challenges which is necessitating financial restructurings.
+All portfolio companies of Crown Partners Fund have maintained continuous operation through the pandemic and the majority have been largely unaffected by the pandemic, however, a small number of portfolio companies have had indirect challenges which is necessitating financial restructurings.
+PenEquity, in which Crown Private Credit Fund has a loan investment, has experienced a deterioration in the value of certain of its development properties that serve as loan collateral due to the sudden and severe impact that COVID-19 has had on the retail environment.

 Management's priority is maintaining the health of the investment portfolio and generating liquidity where feasible.
 While we are progressing with new investments for each of the Distributed Power and Network Services platforms, we remain cautious on making new investments for the Alternative Corporate Financing platform.
+We believe the market instability caused by the COVID-19 pandemic will result in a further weakening of the credit cycle and will ultimately result in a net increase in investment opportunities in Crown's Special Situations Financing segment once corporate lending transaction activity returns to normal levels.

-We intend to continue focusing our corporate investment activity primarily in the form of co-investment in managed funds from which we also receive fees in our role as manager, and/or in providing seed capital to new capital pools that we intend to develop into managed funds inclusive of capital contributions from non-controlling interests.
+Within the Alternative Corporate Financing platform, we intend to continue focusing our corporate investment activity primarily in the form of co-investment in managed funds from which we also receive fees in our role as manager, and/or in providing seed capital to new capital pools that we intend to develop into managed funds inclusive of capital contributions from non-controlling interests.